Knee deep in urine and feces …. ohhhh the joy of being a dog mom!

 Need some help keeping track of everything?
 There’s an app for that!
 The Puppy Potty Log app lets you easily log your dog’s meals, pees, and poops.
 Puppy Potty Log will use the data to create a custom housetraining schedule unique to your fur baby.
 Check it out!

 Typically, puppies aren’t mature enough to control their bladders or bowels until they’re about 16 weeks old.
 So, if you bring home a 2-3 month-old puppy, take him outside every 30 minutes.
 Until your puppy is fully trained, go for walks every 1-2 hours.

 5) Watch For Signs

 Does your dog look distracted?
 Is he sniffing the rug, whining, and/or pacing?
 These are all signs that your pooch needs to go to the bathroom.
 As soon as you see any of these signs, take your dog out immediately.

 Treats and praise can go a long way.
 If you celebrate your dog’s success when he does something right, he will keep doing it.
 Always remember – your dog wants to make you happy.
 You just need to show him how to do that!

 7) Don’t Punish

 You never want your dog to think the “going action” is a negative thing.
-If you catch your dog in the act, definitely don’t scream at him.
+If you catch your dog in the act, don’t scream at him.
 You don’t want your pooch to fear you.
-Rather, if you see your dog having an accident, clap loudly.
+Rather, if you see your dog having an accident, clap your hands loudly.
 This will alert him that he’s doing something wrong.
 Then bring him outside.
-Once he’s finished his business, give him a treat and praise him.
+Once he’s finished doing his business, give him a treat and praise him.